Vuepic/vue-datepicker/.github/pull_request_template.md

 ## Checklist before requesting a review
 - [ ] I have performed a self-review of my code
-- [ ] I have ensured that unit test pass without errors
+- [ ] I have ensured that unit tests pass without errors
 - [ ] If it is a new feature, I have added a new unit test